isomerpages/govtech-stp/pages/FAQ.md

 #### 4. My vaccination certificate was issued in Hong Kong SAR, but I am having issues uploading the QR code.
 What’s going wrong?

 Please attempt re-uploading your QR code and ensure that your electronic vaccination record <b>has the name and ID displayed</b> (unmasked).
-You may refer to the following <a href="https://www.evt.gov.hk/portal/en/workflow2" target="_blank">workflow</a> on the instructions provided to download your electronic vaccination records.
+You may refer to <a href="https://www.evt.gov.hk/portal/en/workflow2" target="_blank">these instructions to download your electronic vaccination records</a>.

 ---